syssiproject/sispop-logging/README.md

 ### Log categories

-Oxen logger is fundamentally designed around using logging categories, which different categories both provide some detail in the log output, and allow configuring logging to have different levels at different categories.
+Sispop logger is fundamentally designed around using logging categories, which different categories both provide some detail in the log output, and allow configuring logging to have different levels at different categories.